 Our advice: in terms of pure TV, you won’t go wrong with either provider, but Fios has more options which means a better individual customer experience.

 Verizon vs. Comcast — internet speed comparison

 The National Advertising Division ruled that Comcast can no longer advertise that it has “America’s fastest internet” or “fastest in-home Wi-Fi” because it’s simply not true in all tiers of service.6

-While Comcast advertises as the “fastest internet in America,” it’s only technically true if you’re looking at its fastest speeds, which happens to be the fiber Gigabit internet.
+While Comcast advertises as the “fastest internet in America,” it’s only technically true if you’re looking at its fastest speeds, which happens to be the Gigabit internet.

 Regarding upload and download speed differences

 Equality is everything: Fios and XFINITY have very different upload speeds.
 Verizon not only delivers faster download speeds in nearly every tier, but it also has symmetrical upload speeds.
 This is a big deal for people who work from home, upload HD media, and make video calls.

 Download and upload speeds go up to its 500/500 Mbps with Verizon Fios.

 With Fios, you won’t notice a difference between uploads or downloads.
 Verizon has symmetrical speeds: whatever your download speed is, your upload speed will match it.
 If you upload vacation pictures or family videos to Facebook, or if you’re a musician putting your songs up on Soundcloud, you’ll appreciate having a provider who cares about upload speeds.

 Comcast’s upload speeds can be as little as 1/10th of its download speeds.